justbetter/magento2-akeneo-bundle/README.md

 These events are fired before the `cleanCache` function which only runs at the end of the job.
 That way the cache will still me flushed after your hook.

+## Metric Units
+When enabled the default metric unit for metric attributes will be added to the `unit` field in the `eav_attribute` table.
+This can be overidden at a channel, currently we only support one channel for this which is configurable in the backend.

+You can run this from the command line using `bin/magento metric:import`

+It is also automatically run after the attribute import

 ## Ideas, bugs or suggestions?
 Would be awesome if you can submit an [issue](https://github.com/justbetter/magento2-akeneo-bundle/issues) or for kudos create a [pull request](https://github.com/justbetter/magento2-akeneo-bundle/pulls).